ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

-The points here (tagging/unboxing, and big/small values) are actually tasks that are also performed by cmmgen (because they are properties of the diffrecnes between representation between middle-end and backend).
+The points here (tagging/unboxing, and big/small values) are actually tasks that are also performed by cmmgen (because they are properties of the differences in representation between middle-end and backend).

 #### Tagging and boxing